kaltinril/pythonTeaching/assignments/classes/part3/readme.md

 We may override or change functionality in specific methods, add new variables, and even change the constructor.

 The keyword `pass` will not be used in the other sub-classes.

+## Assignment Pieces (laser.py)

+This class will inherit from Bullet.
+It will have a few small changes to make it unique.

+1. Inside **laser.py** create a class called Laser that inherits from `Bullet`.
+1. Create a constructor `__init__` to override the parent Bullet's constructor.
+   - To make this easier, copy the declaration from Bullet.
+   - Remove the Active parameter, the laser is always on once created.

 ## Assignment Pieces (classes_part2.py)